iakdis/librecamera/README.md

 # License

 This project is licensed under the [GNU General Public License Version 3](https://www.gnu.org/licenses/gpl-3.0.html).
-For details, see [License](LICENSE)
+For details, see [LICENSE](LICENSE)